jamaltheatlantean/BuyTickets/README.md

 ## The NftTicketGeneratorV2.sol
 After carrying out a few iterations on the first `NftTicketGenerator.sol` the end result was a more perfect contract.
-The `NftTicketGeneratorV2.sol` has a new `withdraw()` function that transfers the Eth paid by the buyers for the tickets to the ticketSellers address.
+The `NftTicketGeneratorV2.sol` has a new `withdraw()` function that transfers the Eth paid by the buyers for the tickets to the ticketSellers address, removing the load from the `buyTicket()` function.
 I tried to simplify this process in V1 of the contract but of course it didn't work.

     STATUS: Success!
-    After
+    After a successful series of testing this contract on the Remix IDE, all functions responded perfectly.

+Authors remark: The NftTicketGeneratorV2.sol is the most efficient smart contract for this project.